aelias-eu/vent-axia-remote/README.md

 I forgot to sniff the packets when you press key combinations, so I have to do it later.

-## ToDo:
+## To Do:
 - [x] Detect RS232 connection parameters (baudrate, databits, parity, stop bits)
 - [x] Connect dual serial port interface via listener and start data monitoring
--
+- [ ] Sniff data for key combinations and chech for changes for long-pressed buttons
+- [ ] Implement virtual keypad with ESP32 with interface to MQTT

+## Possible future usage
+- Create virtual keypad on the phone or webinterface
+- Integrate MVHR unit into any smart-home solution

 # Used tools
 - Serial port terminal program - in my case [hterm](http://der-hammer.info/pages/terminal.html)
 - Oscilloscope - in my case a DSO (Digital Signal Oscilloscope)
-- Serial port sniffing splitter
+- Serial port sniffing cable - you can find the connection& explanation here https://www.lammertbies.nl/comm/cable/rs-232-spy-monitor